Khalil Gibran International Academy: Changing leadership, structure, and location

-Founding principal Debbie Almontaser was forced to resign after controversy erupted in August 2007 when the New York Post attacked her and the school for failing to condemn the word "intifada" in an interview.
+Founding principal Debbie Almontaser was resigned after controversy erupted in August 2007 when the New York Post attacked her and the school for failing to condemn the word "intifada" in an interview.
 After Almontaser resigned, she was replaced by an interim principal Danielle Salzberg, who is Jewish and cannot speak Arabic, while a national search for a permanent principal was underway.
 In January 2008, Holly Anne Reichert was appointed principal.
 Parents had complained of a chaotic school environment.

-On March 16, 2010 Reichert resigned following an EEOC office's determination that Almontaser's rights had been violated in her dismissal.
-The Department of Education replaced Reichert with Beshir Abdellatif, a secular Muslim from Tunisia, who in filling the Gibran post resigned from Law, Government and Community Service High School in Cambria Heights, Queens, where he had served since 2008.
-The New York Times reported: "A lawyer for the founding principal, Debbie Almontaser, a Muslim of Yemeni descent, said he found the timing of the move “curious” and suggested that it was a “cynical ploy” intended to divide supporters of the school and of Ms. Almontaser."
+On March 16, 2010, Reichert resigned following an EEOC office's determination that Almontaser's rights had been violated in her dismissal.
+The Department of Education replaced Reichert with Beshir Abdellatif, a secular Muslim from Tunisia, who in filling the Gibran post resigned from Law, Government and Community Service High School in Cambria Heights, Queens, where he had worked since 2008.
+The New York Times reported: "A lawyer for the founding principal, Debbie Almontaser, a Muslim of Yemeni descent, said he found the timing of the move "curious" and suggested that it was a "cynical ploy" intended to divide supporters of the school and of Ms. Almontaser."

 In the second week of April 2011 the Department of Education announced that it would close the middle school, converting it into just a high school and relocating.

-In 2017, it was announced that Khalil Gibran International Academy would relocate to 80 Flatbush, a new development nearby.
+In 2017, it was announced that Khalil Gibran International Academy would relocate to 80 Flatbush, a nearby development.
 Construction would start in 2019 and be completed by 2022-2025.
 80 Flatbush was approved by the New York City Council in September 2018.
+The Khalil Gibran International Academy High School opened in September 2024.

-Academics and School Quality
+Academics and school quality

 According to the NYC Department of Education Quality Review, the school scored "Excellent" or "Good" on "Collaborative Teachers" ,"Trust", "Rigorous Instruction", "Supportive Environment", "Effective School Leadership", and "Strong Family-Community Ties".
 Research shows that schools strong in the six areas are far more likely to improve student learning.